fdocr/fdocr/_posts/2023-02-10-learning-crystal-with-battlesnake.markdown

 Overall there's model manipulation (i.e. using the `snakes` from the `board` of the current `context`), utility method usage from the models (i.e. calls to `@context.valid_moves`), reusing of `RandomValid` & `ChaseClosestFood` strategies, and `Utils.flood_fill`, which is my implementation of [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).

-My first version of this strategy was a clunky attempting to brute-force a "look ahead" simulation of all possible scenarios.
+My first version of this strategy was a clunky attempt to brute-force a "look ahead" simulation of all possible scenarios.
 I scrapped that idea in favor of the above for now.

 ## Leaderboard results